JPN (album)

 JPN is the third studio album (fourth overall) by Japanese girl group Perfume, released on November 30, 2011, by Tokuma Japan Communications, nearly two and a half years after their second studio album Triangle.
 The album sold a total of 268,414 after two weeks of release, making it the 24th best-selling album of 2011 according to Oricon.

 JPN is the group's last release under Tokuma Japan Communications as the group moved to Universal Music Japan (as announced February 28, 2012) for their future releases.
 JPN was released worldwide on March 6, 2012, to over 50 countries via iTunes.

 Background

-The album was announced at Perfume's official website on September 5, 2011, along with a dance contest, their nineteenth single "Spice" and their third nationwide arena tour "Perfume Third Tour: JPN" starting in January 2012.
+The album was announced on Perfume's official website on September 5, 2011, along with a dance contest, their nineteenth single "Spice" and their third nationwide arena tour "Perfume Third Tour: JPN" starting in January 2012.
 It was released in two different versions; as a CD-only version and in a limited edition CD+DVD featuring promotional videos and commercial spots.